You are here

 There are several different types of anesthesia:

-- Local anesthesia numbs a small part of the body.
-It might be used on a tooth that needs to be pulled or on a small area around a wound that needs stitches.
-You are awake and alert during local anesthesia.
+• Local anesthesia numbs a small area like a tooth or a cut that needs stitches.
+You are awake during local anesthesia.

-- Regional anesthesia is used for larger areas of the body such as an arm, a leg, or everything below the waist.
+• Regional anesthesia numbs a larger area, like an arm, a leg, or everything below the waist.
 You may be awake during the procedure, or you may be given sedation.
-Regional anesthesia may be used during childbirth, a Cesarean delivery (C-section), or minor surgeries.
+It may be used during childbirth, a Cesarean delivery (C-section), or minor surgeries.

-- General anesthesia affects the whole body.
-It makes you unconscious and unable to move.
+• General anesthesia affects your whole body.
+It feels like a deep sleep, but you do not feel anything.
 It is used during major surgeries, such as heart surgery, brain surgery, back surgery, and organ transplants.

 What are the risks of anesthesia?